Belief overview

 Neutral

-How the tradition understands it: Adventism considers this position more coherent with divine justice, biblical language about death and destruction, and the idea that only God possesses immortality in an absolute sense.
+How the tradition understands it: Adventism considers this position more coherent with divine justice, biblical language about death and destruction, and with the idea that only God possesses immortality in an absolute sense.

-Textual or traditional basis: Malachi 4, Matthew 10:28, Romans 6:23, and Revelation 20 are frequently mobilized.
+Textual basis and context: Malachi 4, Matthew 10:28, Romans 6:23, and Revelation 20 are frequently mobilized.

 Supportive